 In the late 70's & 80's, Penny went back to school and earned degrees in Music & Psychology from Antioch University, and then went on to Harvard University to do research in music & psychology eventually earning a doctorate in Education there.
 During the same time, she recorded and toured with many performers including: Art Garfunkle (Fate for Breakfast) Suzi Quatro, Danny O'Keefe,Yvonne Elliman, Jennifer Warnes, Albert Brooks, The Credibility Gap, Steve Gillette and earned a Grammy nomination for her work on Arlo Guthrie's album The Power of Love.

 In 1990, Penny co-produced her second album, All Life is One.
 In 1993, she released another record, an album of songs based on the 1000-year-old Buddhist stories, the Jataka Tales.
 In 1997, Penny and Molly Mason collaborated on the song "The Unbroken Thread" which is included on the CD, the Catskill Collection.
 She currently lives and teaches in Morro Bay, CA and was awarded the FAR-West Folk Alliance's Best of the West Lifetime Achievement award.
 Her most recent ventures include a new album of songs called Golden State; a recollection of growing up in Southern California.
-She has also recorded a CD of Jackson Browne's early songs; Colors of the Sun, a Harmony and Background Vocal arranging CD's, a book and CD called the 8 Voyages of Nep, songs of grieving and healing through cancer treatments, teaching at SAMW, Colorado Roots, Lamb's Retreat and Moab Music camps, one of the best music camps in the country, and directing 4 camps per year for songwriters: SummerSongs: A Songwriters Summer Camp.
+She has also recorded a CD of Jackson Browne's early songs; Colors of the Sun, a Harmony and Background Vocal arranging CD's, a book and CD called the 8 Voyages of Nep, songs of grieving and healing through cancer treatments, teaching at SAMW, Colorado Roots, Lamb's Retreat and Moab Music camps, one of the best music camps in the country, and directing four camps per year for songwriters: SummerSongs: A Songwriters Summer Camp and Retreat.